mark-kubacki/http.upload/README.md

  * imposes limits on filenames:
    * rejects those that are not conforming to Unicode NFC or NFD
    * rejects any comprised of unexpected alphabets ϟ(ツ)╯
- * checks request authorization using scheme **Signature**
- * can be configured to silently discard unauthorized requests
- * (Linux only) files appear after having been written completely, not before
  * limits to file- and transaction sizes independent from any *transport encoding*

 Versions